izubkov/financial-forecasting-ppaml-2016/README.md

 # financial-predictions-ppaml-2016
-Generative model for Financial Prediction in Anglican
+Generative model for Financial Predictions in Anglican